isabelc/EDD-Related-Downloads/readme.txt

 1. Unzip `easy-digital-downloads-related-downloads.zip` directly into the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Optional: Go to `Downloads --> Settings --> Misc tab` to change the default settings.

 == Frequently Asked Questions ==